 - Opt for light meals for dinner

-- Dinner early, at least three hours before bedtime
+- Eat dinner early, at least three hours before bedtime

-- Go to bed early (you should sleep seven to nine hours a night)
+- Go to bed early (sleep seven to nine hours a night)

 - Lunch: between 1pm and 3pm

-- Drink soothing teas before bed or choose one of our aromatherapy pillows to have a more relaxing night
+- Drink calming teas before going to sleep or choose one of our aromatherapy pads to have a more relaxing night

-- Protect your mattress with the aloe vera protector so its softness helps you prepare for a good night's sleep
+- Protect your mattress with aloe vera protector so that its softness helps you prepare for a good night's sleep

-To take good care of you, it is essential to eat healthy and get enough sleep...
-Your daily routines will mirror your nights, so don't forget that what you eat and what you do has a direct effect on your sleep.
+To take good care of yourself, it is essential to eat healthily and get enough sleep.
+Your daily routines will reflect in your nights, so don't forget that what you eat and what you do has a direct effect on your sleep.